-The main goal of the project is the establishment of a representative green tram stop in the area of Centar Sarajevo Municipality in the period from February 2020 to August 2020.
+The main goal of the project is to establish a representative green tram stop in the area of Centar Sarajevo Municipality in the period from February 2020 to August 2020.

 Main objectives of this project are:

-- Sequestering of carbon dioxide and pollutants in biomass
+- Sequester carbon dioxide and pollutants in biomass

-- Filtering air pollutants and captures airborne particles with attached air-monitor
+- Filter air pollutants and capture airborne particles with attached air-monitor

-- Creating positive contribution to biodiversity and creation of habitats for birds and insects;
+- Create a positive contribution to biodiversity and habitats for birds and insects;

-- Increase in the environmental awareness upon the importance of green spaces, biodiversity and air pollution measures for prevention
+- Increase environmental awareness about the importance of green spaces, biodiversity and air pollution measures for prevention

 The main benefits of the project underpin triple-bottom line, including: environmental, social and economic aspects.

 - The most noticeable factor will be enhancement in air quality, filtering out of the PM particles and production of oxygen.
 Furthermore, storm-water retention and the ability to release the absorbed storm-water slowly leads to improvement of water quality, heat removal from the surrounding air through the evapotranspiration process as well as noise reduction.
-Along with the above mentioned benefits, the green roof transforms previously unused area to economically sustainable as well as durable roof that has positive psychological and social effect on well-being of dwellers.
+Additionally, the green roof transforms previously unused areas into economically sustainable areas, as well as durable roof that has positive psychological and social effect on dweller well-being.

-- The economic benefits are visible in the greater trust of the people towards their government and environmental actions they are willing to support.
-Accordingly, reduction in maintenance costs will bring long-term financial benefits, allowing for investments in other environmentally suitable infrastructure.
+- The economic benefits are visible in the greater trust of government and the environmental actions people are willing to support.
+Accordingly, maintenance cost reductions will bring long-term financial benefits, allowing for investments in other environmentally suitable infrastructure.

-Education: Bachelor of Engineering in Genetics from the University of Sarajevo; Currently student of MA in Ecology at the University of Sarajevo.
+Education: Bachelor of Engineering in Genetics, University of Sarajevo; current student MA in Ecology, University of Sarajevo.

-Education: Bachelor of Science in Management with Industrial and Professional Experience from the University of Manchester, specialised in Sustainable Development and Entrepreneurship.
+Education: Bachelor of Science in Management with Industrial and Professional Experience, University of Manchester, specialization in Sustainable Development and Entrepreneurship.

-Education: Current undergraduate student of Biochemistry and physiology at the University of Sarajevo.
+Education: Current undergraduate student of Biochemistry and Physiology, University of Sarajevo.

 Education: Bachelor of Biology, Faculty of Natural Sciences and Mathematics, University of Banja Luka.

-Education: MA in Public Health from the Faculty of Medicine from the University of Tuzla.
+Education: MA in Public Health from the Faculty of Medicine, University of Tuzla.